pavitranew/session-9-ang-recipes/readme.md

 </div>
 ```

+Note the link to recipe in the anchor tag.

 Add image assets to the project (you'll need to restart Webpack in order for it to process and allow the images to appear).

 Adjust the global css: